seng438-winter-2023/atm-system-testing/README.md

 - The lab was very good at helping us learn the fundamentals of exploratory, scripted, and regression testing.
 - The lab was exceptional in demonstrating how testing is done in a team environment and the lab provided students a basic understanding of how to use a bug reporting tool like JIRA, how to write effective bug reports, as well as how to track progress.
 - The lab also gave students hands on training on how to effectively work and communicate within a software team.
-- The assignment description was clear and cocise.
+- The assignment description was clear and concise.
 The testing guide for each testing method was easy to follow.

+_This testing project was a joy to work on ❤️_